 Make tiny fabric tubes of different material and braid them together--make your own trim for pennies.

+Sometimes pretty trim doesn't work out too well.
+The pearl braid for this shade was exasperating to keep it straight without a wobble.
+Oh well, I learn as I go.
 Before I added the pearl braid, I made some trim from the shade fabric.
 I cut it on the bias and pieced the bias strips together.
 Bias trim has the most stretch and will smooth out better when gluing.

 I use low temperature glue, the skinnest glue sticks I can find.
 That way, the glue doesn't get away from you.
 You really only need the thinnest bead of glue to hold the trim in place.